hydrosquall/SpheroTeam/readme.md

     pip install -r requirements.txt
 ```

-To activate
+To activate the python environment
 ```
     source activate SpheroTeam
 ```

 ### Quickstart

-See ipynb notebooks for code examples
+See ipynb notebooks for code examples.
+Other things that are needed:

+- Logitech C920 Webcam mounted overhead with bird's eye perspective
+- If using the webcam picker applet doesn't work for you, you may need to pass in a
+device ID to your `ColorTracker()` object.
+(This is a shift from the first library).
+- Device that supports bluetooth
+- A flat room (preferably rug) that the Spheros can roll about in.

 ### Sphero Care